 During the summer of 2014, my wife and I travelled through the area along the Main River from which the earliest Filberts were known to live back in the 1500s.
 The area is at the lower end of beautiful hill country.
 At Miltenburg, a significant city on the River Main, about 9 miles south of our ancestral Neustadt, we saw a jewelry store with the name "Filbert".
 It was founded by Filberts back in 1928 and continues in this and other area locations to serve this part of Germany.

-The Village of Gronau, below
+The Village of Gronau, to the right

 - August Filbert I was a city clerk in Schilling.
 He suffered (at least in the USA) from excessive drink.
 While his naturalization papers report his USA occupation as "farmer,” he apparently never took to farming and continued to operate more as an interpreter and communications intermediary between Volga Germans in the USA and those remaining in Russia.